How to Fix Timer not advancing on Speed Queen TR7000WN (Top Load)

 Timer not advancing

-This step-by-step repair guide walks you through fixing timer not advancing on your Speed Queen TR7000WN (Top Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through how to fix the timer not advancing issue on your Speed Queen TR7000WN (Top Load).
+With the right tools and a bit of patience, most homeowners can complete this repair in about 1–2 hours, saving themselves the hassle and cost of a service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.